antonsjava/jdbc/README.md

 them in separate variables and correctly close them.
 Db holds last this objects and closses previous if newone is created.
 And Db.close() closses all currently opend objects in order ResultSet, Statement, PreparedStatement and Connection.
+(Only one statement and resultset in time is handled by the wrapper)

 ```
 try (Db db = Db.instance(ds)) {a